Homepage 'de Luikerwaal' Animal Alphabet

 is for Flamingo .....

-'The Flamingo' is slide nr 7 of part 723 of W. Butchers' Primus Junior Lecturers Series 'Birds and their Nests'.
+'The Flamingo' is slide nr 7 of part 723 of W. Butchers' Primus Junior Lecturers Series 'Birds and their Nests'

-is for Giraffe .....
+is for Gorilla .....

-..... and for Goat.....
+..... and also for Goat.....

 is for Hog .....